-It has been five years since the housing market first began to crash and with many middle and working class Americans still facing foreclosure; you might be surprised to know they’re not alone.
+It has been five years since the housing market first began to crash and with many middle and working-class Americans still facing foreclosure; it may come as a surprise to know they’re not alone.
 Over 36,000 homes valued at $1,000,000 or more have been foreclosed on in 2011 alone.
 While this accounts for less than 2% of the foreclosures nationwide, it represents a historically huge increase in “upper class” foreclosures.
-Until recently, many high end homeowners were able to postpone or avoid the foreclosure process because they had the means to either pay up or come up with other alternatives.
-Unfortunately, many Floridians that used to earn high incomes no longer have the financial means to hold out against a default.
+Until recently, many high-end homeowners were able to postpone or avoid the foreclosure process.
+This is because they had the means to either pay up or come up with other alternatives.
+Unfortunately, many Floridians that used to earn high incomes no longer have the financial means to hold out against default.

 A foreclosure defense attorney can provide the necessary planning and support to provide as much time as possible in the home.
-Loan Modification, Deed in Lieu of Foreclosure, Short Sale, and Bankruptcy are options that should be considered in light of the individual borrower’s goals and circumstances.
+Loan Modification, Deed in Lieu of Foreclosure, Short Sale, and Bankruptcy; these are options that should be considered; in light of the individual borrower’s goals and circumstances.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives; please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.